El-Tomaz/Alura-mochila-de-viagem-docker/README.md

 Hello!
 This was my first project using Docker 🐳, it's just a simple web site where you create your own travel packing list, but i'm really happy and excited to learn how to work with containers! :)

-To test this project, create a docker image with
+To test this project, run a container with the image from dockerhub:

+     docker run -dp 0.0.0.0:3000:3000 tomazdlema/mochila-de-viagem-alura

+or build the docker image with

     docker build -t travel-backpack .